Bee Balm at Tapestry Community. Photo by Dottie Head

-- Less than half of the property is composed of invasive, exotic plant species, including English ivy, Chinese privet, Japanese wisteria, kudzu, Johnson grass, or others.
+- Less than half of the property is composed of invasive, exotic plant species, including English ivy, bamboo, Chinese privet, Japanese wisteria, kudzu, Johnson grass, or others.
 Plant species that can be harmful to birds, such as nandina, should be removed.

 - Roughly half of the plants in the certified area are native Georgia species.